Cyber Security and Information Systems Information Analysis Center: Sponsors

 The Cyber Security and Information Systems Information Analysis Center (CSIAC) is a U.S. Department of Defense Information Analysis Center (IAC) sponsored by the Defense Technical Information Center (DTIC), and Assistant Secretary of Defense for Research and Engineering (ASDR&E).
 CSIAC is hosted by Quanterion Solutions Incorporated.

 Team Members

-The CSIAC team members consists of a BCO, Tier 1 team members, and Tier 2 team members.
+The CSIAC team members consist of a BCO, Tier 1 team members, and Tier 2 team members.

 BCO

 Quanterion Solutions Incorporated, a small business in Utica, New York was awarded the CSIAC contract in fall of 2012.